Can Dogs Eat Coconut Oil?

 The pancreas is a vital organ in every woofer walking the block or snoozing at home.
 It sits behind the stomach and is near the GI tract.
 The pancreas is responsible for releasing digestive enzymes into the small intestine.
 This aids your pup's ability to digest and properly absorb food.
 Additionally, the pancreas secretes two hormones to help regulate blood sugar and help dictate how best the body will use the digested food for energy.

-When your dog suffers inflammation of the pancreas, it may have become inflamed by digestive enzymes mistakenly attacking and attempting to digest the pancreas itself.
+When your dog's pancreas is under duress, it may have become affected by digestive enzymes mistakenly attacking and attempting to digest the pancreas itself.

-If your dog has an inflamed pancreas, he may suffer from either chronic or acute.
+If your dog has a disaffected pancreas, he may suffer from either chronic or acute.

-If your vet has identified your dog as having inflammation associated with the pancreas, do your best to limit the fats in his diet.
+If your vet has identified your dog as having a disaffected pancreas, do your best to limit the fats in his diet.

 Knowing both the benefits and risks, the question must be changed from "Can dogs eat coconut oil?" to "Is coconut oil good for dogs?" and to answer both questions: Yes!
 You may just need to stay away from feeding him jars of the stuff at a time!